Permission is granted to freely use the following photographs for promotional or press purposes so long as they are credited to Nathan Lilly.

 In 1992, Lawrence’s interests in science fiction and language found common ground and he established, and began his tenure as director of, the Klingon Language Institute, an organization dedicated to the study of the world’s most popular fictional language.
 This included an ongoing career of lectures at conventions and museums across three continents, and the development of a loose affiliation of language scholars and amateurs throughout fifty countries.

-After ten years as a professor of psycholinguistics and cognitive psychology, Lawrence left academia to work in the private sector as a Research Director and Compliance Officer for a series of mental health and substance abuse recovery facilities providing treatment for the poor and indigent in Philadelphia.
+After ten years as a professor of psycholinguistics and cognitive psychology, Lawrence left academia to work in the private sector as a Research Director for a series of mental health and substance abuse recovery facilities providing treatment for the poor and indigent in Philadelphia.

 Not content merely to write, in November of 2006 he created his own speculative fiction small press, Paper Golem, charged with the mission to “pay it forward” by showcasing up-and-coming new writers, and to create a home for the oft-neglected novella-length works of fiction through a series of anthologies he named Alembical.

-In 2007 he was a finalist for the John W. Campbell Award for Best New Writer, and in 2010 he was nominated for the prestigious Hugo Award for Best Short Story.
+In 2007, he was a finalist for the John W. Campbell Award for Best New Writer.
+He received a Hugo Award nomination for Best Short Story in 2010 and Nebula Award nominations for Best Novella in 2013, 2014, and 2015, and Best Novel in 2016.
 Most notable of his fiction are the short stories and novels about a space-faring stage hypnotist, the Amazing Conroy, and his alien animal traveling companion, a buffalito named Reggie who can eat anything and converts all he eats into oxygen flatulence.
+In 2013, he took a page from his fictional creation and became certified as a hypnotherapist, focusing his efforts on using trance as a tool to assist other writers.
 His website, www.lawrencemschoen.com, features lessons in the Klingon language, free podcasts and electronic downloads of his fiction, interviews with other authors discussing their favorite meals, photos of his dog, and commentary on such topics as catch his fancy.

 Lawrence and his wife, Valerie, live just outside Philadelphia in scenic Blue Bell, PA, along with two dogs and rooms dedicated to books.